Kailash Srinivasan" />

 By: Kailash SrinivasanPublished On: September 13, 2019

-Tell us what drew you to bookkeeping in the first place?
+What drew you to bookkeeping in the first place?

 I already had a Bachelor's in Business Administration and had been handling bookkeeping and payroll for many years.
 When we decided to emigrate here from New Zealand, I wanted to find work in the same field.
 I knew I needed to get my head around the GST, PST and HST scenario, get local credentials to set myself up for the future.

 Why did you decide to study at Ashton?

 I googled several colleges while still in NZ and decided on Ashton, because of its reputation and the extensive curriculum.
 The admissions officer at the time got back to me immediately after I had queried and answered all my questions, which helped me make a decision.
 I arrived in Vancouver in July 2013, and my course started in September.
 So I had plenty of time to order my books and get myself organized.

 What was the best part of your experience at Ashton?